 Ano hito wa chotto futsuu janai ne.

-That person isn't very "normal," huh?
+That person is not very “normal,” right?

-Here, "não ser futsuu" can sound like a criticism or even a compliment, depending on the tone and context.
+Here, “not being futsuu” can sound like a criticism or even a compliment, depending on the tone and context.

 Appropriate situations

 In descriptive and neutral contexts, futsuu works very well.
 For example, when talking about your daily routine, you can say 「毎朝、普通にコーヒーを飲みます」 (Every morning, I normally drink coffee).
 Here, futsuu conveys the idea of something habitual, common, without any judgment involved.
-It is also useful when you want to indicate that something is within the expected standard, such as asking 「このサイズは普通ですか?」 (Is this size normal?) in a clothing store.
+It is also useful when you want to indicate that something is within the expected standard, such as asking 「このサイズは普通ですか?」 (Is this size normal?), in a clothing store.

 Situations that require caution